martinfrancois/wdio-mobile-utils-demo/README.md

 ### Android

+If you want to run the tests locally on an Emulator, make sure it is running before running any of the following commands!

 ```shell script
 npm run e2e.android.run           # Runs the test locally
 npm run e2e.android.debug         # Runs the test locally in debug mode